ladybug-tools/ladybug-legacy/resources/Ladybug Grahpic Standards.md

 #GUIDELINES

 1) Please be mindful of the color schemes and fonts that other developers have implemented on the existing component icons.
-Deviating too much from these colors/fonts can compromise the graphic identiy of the project.
+Deviating too much from these colors/fonts can compromise the graphic identity of the project.

-2) If a given input to a component is one that merits some expert knowledge (like a certain coefficient), it is usually a good idea to incude some examples of this.
+2) If a given input to a component is one that merits some expert knowledge (like a certain coefficient), it is usually a good idea to include some examples of this in the input description.

+3) You should aim to limit the size of your component and the number of outputs.
+Remember that users can probably derive redundant outputs with a few native GH components and so you often only need to include one.
+Also, if you have similar inputs, it may be useful to add an integer input for "calculation type" that switches between different modes of running the component.
+The number of inputs/outputs should always aim to be less than 15.
+However, if you have so much that the component does and good reasons for needing more outputs, the largest component in the whole suite currently has 22 outputs.
+If you are exceeding 15, be prepared with these reasons.

+4) If you have one operation that applies to a number of components, you should write this operation into Ladybug_Ladybug or Honeybee_Honeybee.
+You should never be copy/pasting a function from another component unless you are going to be modifying that function substantially to be specific for that component's needs.